 Look at the huge storm system across the central plains.
 This is right on schedule with the Heady Pattern.
 We have been sitting at about 56-57 day cycle since the summer time.
 Lets go back to the last time this system rolled through.
 Here is a look at November 29th.

 This is a closer look but clearly the same system rolling back through.
 Again like in November, I think this will mainly track north of us.
 Meaning we will most likely see rain with colder temperatures plunging south behind it.

 Check out below, I have our long range forecast posted through March.

 LONG RANGE FORECAST BASED OFF THE HEADY PATTERN.
 THIS COVERS NEBRASKA, IOWA, KANSAS, MISSOURI, OKLAHOMA AND ARKANSAS.

-September 25th-October 1st: A mild start to the week with rain chances on Monday and Tuesday.
-Turning cooler the rest of the week but mainly dry.
+February 19th-25th: A mild start to the week with rain and snow chances on Tuesday and Wednesday.
+Then cold for the rest of the week.